Velocidex/velociraptor-docs/content/vql_reference/plugin/_index.md

 You can use this plugin to download file contents by passing the `tempfile_extension` parameter.
-In this case this plugin will create a new temp file with the speicfied extension, write the content of the HTTP request into it and then emit a row with `Content` being the name of the file.
+In this case this plugin will create a new temp file with the specified extension, write the content of the HTTP request into it and then emit a row with `Content` being the name of the file.
 The file will be automatically removed when the query ends.